lonewolfwilliams/WiiYourselfUnity/README.md

 The ugly:
 Bluetooth connectivity with the wiimote is as reliable as your bluetooth stack is compatible with wiimotes

+This code is distributed under a BSD3 licence

 -----------------
 project structure
 -----------------